overture-stack/score/docs/overview.md

 # Overview

-Score is a file transfer service designed to enable large-file upload and download, providign a robust API for secure file transfer and storage operations.
+Score is a file transfer service designed to enable large-file upload and download, providing a robust API for secure file transfer and storage operations.
 It serves as an intermediary between object storage systems and user authorization mechanisms, using pre-signed URLs for efficient and protected data access.

 ## System Architecture